 Joseph Kanke - Statewide Coaching Coordinator

 Joseph serves as the Statewide Coaching Coordinator.
 Prior to this position he worked as a coach for an Educational Service Center in Austin, Texas and as a campus-based instructional coach.
 His mission is to act as a liaison between the field and the state with the intention of creating a statewide system of coaching supports for regions, districts and schools to access as they develop their own coaching programs.
-He is also passionate about equity and how coaches can hold this at the center of their work.
+He is also passionate about equity and how coaches can hold equity at the center of their work.
 Joseph's coaching support reaching many projects across the agency.
-He works collaboratively with the Special Education, Title I and Student Services/Prevention and Wellness Teams.
+He works collaboratively with the Special Education Team and develops partnerships with CESAs to provide capacity building opportunities across the state.
 He spends much of this time supporting the statewide system of coaching supports within the Research to Practice Inclusive Communities (RPIC) project.
 Click here to learn more about the RPIC project.

 Katie Berg - Supporting Neurodiverse Students Professional Learning System

 Katie has been supporting students for more than 20 years.
 In the private sector, public education and now statewide her experiences include providing one on one therapy, classroom teaching, administration, technical assistance, coaching and district and statewide training.
 Katie has extensive experience working with unique neurodiverse learners focusing on the Social Emotional Learning skills that help students and educators problem solve around behaviors that are challenging.
-She is currently supporting the Enhancing Social and Emotional Skills in Students with IEPs grant (ES3) providing support to district coaches serving students with needs in the area of social and emotional learning using evidenced-informed improvement strategies.
-Through her ES3 Grant support, districts get the opportunity not only to have their internal coaches coached but receive support in the enhancing of their coaching system.
-Using tools such as the Coaching Competency Practice Profile and the Coaching Systems Development Worksheets Katie is helping WI school districts use effective methods of professional learning to grow adult capacity in disability-related need areas under the Social and Emotional Learning Competencies.
+She is currently supporting the districts across the state, upon request, providing support to educators serving students with needs in the area of social and emotional learning using evidenced-informed improvement strategies.
+Using tools such as the Coaching Competency Practice Profile and adult learning standards Katie is helping WI school districts use effective methods of professional learning to grow adult capacity in disability-related need areas under the Social and Emotional Learning Competencies.
 Click here to learn more about her projects.

 Melissa Emler - Universal Design for Learning Statewide Systems Coach